dibley1973/Blogs.UsingEFAndSprocFToAcheiveCQRS/BlogPosts/UsingEFAndSprocFToAcheiveCQRS_Part4.md

 ## Summary

 So there we have it.
-A small solution showing how you can leverage the *StoredProcedureFramework* and *EntityFramework* to acheive CQRS in a .Net application.
-All of the code is available in [this GitHub]() reporsitory.
+A small solution showing how you can leverage the *StoredProcedureFramework* and *EntityFramework* to achieve CQRS in a .Net application.
+All of the code is available in [this GitHub]() repository.

 [Part 1]() Setting up the data
-[Part 2]() Querying the database using the QueryStack [Part 3]() Writing to the datbasea using the CommandStack
+[Part 2]() Querying the database using the QueryStack [Part 3]() Writing to the database using the CommandStack

+### Disclaimer

+I am the author of the Stored Procedure Framework.